SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 As a business owner, you have a lot to track.
 Evernote can assist you in this task.

-Keep notes about your business model, customer profiles, and any ideas for cups, mugs, shirts and futons with your logo on it.
+Keep notes about your business model, customer profiles, and any slogan ideas for cups, mugs, shirts and futons with your logo on it.
 Evernote helps you keep track of people who might want to invest in your business and "tag" them with labels, providing you with pertinent information at a glance.

 ### How to use Evernote in the workplace

-* Organize a similar `Notes` in a `Notebook`, and similar notebooks in a `Stack.`
+* Organize similar `Notes` in a `Notebook`, and similar notebooks in a `Stack.`
 * Connect similar notes with each other using `Tags.`
-* Sync notes between computer, web browser, iPad, iPhone, etc.
+* Sync notes between your computer, web browser, iPad, iPhone, etc.
 * Take notes on the go...I LOVE the **top bar note taker**—I use it every day.
 * Share notes and notebooks with other members of your team or with your clients.